Blackbaud-SteveBrush/bbis-docs/content/bbi/contributing/index.md

 ## How BBI is built

 The BBI object exists as a public property of the browser's Window object.
-From there, BBI provided many public methods and properties, which are described in detail in the <a href="../../reference/">API Reference</a>.
+From there, BBI provided many public methods and properties, which are described in detail on the <a href="/bbi/reference/bbi-methods/">BBI Methods</a> page.

 Most of these public methods and properties live separately in what are called "extensions".
 Extensions are separate chunks of code that isolate similar functionality and ease development and debugging.